equinor/appsec-fundamentals-authn-authz-cs/ex-02/readme.md

 This app will list the context of your inbox.
 A web page is presented, when **show inbox** is selected the app will trigger a **authorization code grant flow** and list content of your inbox.

 NodeJS based backend, simple html on front end.
-SSO using oauth2/oidc with Azure AD
+SSO using oauth2/oidc with Microsoft Entra ID

 Important NodeJS modules